nhu92/SDRmapping/phase/DetermineSex.md

 head(raw.snp.longer)
 ```

 We made an assumptions here.
 We assume the sex ration of *Salix nigra* is 1:1.
 Thus, we would expected if one SNP is related to sex, in our population, it should appear to have a ratio between homozygotic and heterozygotic genotype near 1:1.
 Thus, we could make a simple chi-square test on the ratio of homo:hetero = 1:1.
 We will filter out all the site that are significantly far away from this ratio (p < 0.05).
-The rest SNPs will be candidates for assigning gender.
+The rest SNPs will be candidates for assigning sex.
 ```R
 # count genotypes of each position
 snp.geno.sum <- full_join(raw.snp.longer %>%